 This report is based on a real attorney, although we’ve omitted their name for privacy reasons.
 As you can see, the lawyer’s overall win rate before all judges comes in at 30%, but the swing from their most advantageous match-up (69%) to their least (12%) is a staggering 55%!
 That’s a massive difference that any claims manager would be wise to bear in mind, and it’s hardly unique to this example.

-For more information about how the Judge : Lawyer pairing affects litigation outcomes, visit : www.premonition.ai
+For more information about the impact of Judge : Lawyer pairings : www.premonition.ai

-You can also follow https://www.linkedin.com/company/premonition-analytics for insider legal news and download our free reports at https://premonition.ai/publications/
+You can follow https://www.linkedin.com/company/premonition-analytics for insider legal news and download free reports at https://premonition.ai/publications/